stephanieraymos/stephanieraymos/README.md

 # Hello, everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Stephanie Raymos and I'm a Full Stack Web Developer.
-I'm from California, living in Citrus Heights and currently working as a Software Engineer at RL Liquidators, and as an Instructor at Nucamp Coding Bootcamp. <a href="https://stephanieraymos.com/" target="_blank">Here</a> is my portfolio.
+I'm from California, living in Citrus Heights and currently working as a Software Engineer at Pixar, and as an Instructor at Nucamp Coding Bootcamp. <a href="https://stephanieraymos.com/" target="_blank">Here</a> is my portfolio.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/stephanieraymos/).

 ## &#x270d; Blog & Writing